Skip to content

 How to use 89 kids trivia questions: family game night by age, classroom rounds of 8-10, car-trip oral quiz for the Ages 5-7 and Funny sections, or 18-question LearnClash duels with ELO matchmaking Three ways to run these 89 kids trivia questions: family night, classroom, or LearnClash duel.

-For a family game night, deal out questions by age: Easy for ages 5 to 7, Medium for 8 to 10, Hard for 11 to 13.
-The Quick Guide table at the top shows where each difficulty sits so you don’t have to pre-read.
-For a classroom, 4 to 6 rounds of 8 to 10 questions each covers a 45-minute trivia block, and the category sections double as topic rounds.
-For a car trip, the Ages 5-7 and Funny sections work without any reading; all the answers are one or two words.
+For game night, hand questions out by age.
+Easy to the 5 to 7 crowd, Medium to the 8 to 10s, Hard to anyone 11 to 13.
+The Quick Guide table up top marks where each difficulty falls, so nobody has to pre-read a thing.
+For a classroom, 4 to 6 rounds of 8 to 10 questions each fills a 45-minute trivia block, and the category sections slot right in as topic rounds.
+For the car, lean on the Ages 5-7 and Funny sections.
+No reading needed, and every answer fits in a word or two.

 Testing produces 80% retention after a week.
-Rereading produces only 36% (Roediger and Butler, 2011, Trends in Cognitive Sciences).
+Rereading produces only 36% (Karpicke and Roediger, 2008, Science).

 Frequently Asked Questions